-When compared with things like social media, email marketing, and even traditional advertising campaigns, podcasting might seem like the new kid on the block.
+When compared with things like social media, email marketing, and even traditional advertising campaigns, podcasting might seem new.
 However, it’s actually been around for quite a while.
 Previously known as “audioblogging,” podcasting began in the 1980s, but really began to gain steam in the early 2000s.

 Now, more and more listeners are catching on.
-In fact, a reported 51% of the United States population has listened to a podcast—and that number is only predicted to rise.
+In fact, a reported 51% of the US population has listened to a podcast—and that is predicted to rise.

 That means that it’s highly likely that a sizable portion of your existing audience is actively listening to podcasts already.
 So, why wouldn’t you want a presence there?

 2. You have more flexibility to be creative.

 Sure, you can be clever with things like email marketing messages and social posts.
 But let’s face it—there’s only so much you can do (especially if you’re limited to only graphics and the written word).

 Because it’s audio, podcasting opens the door to tons of creativity.
 Whether you want to conduct interviews, tell stories, host a panel, or something else entirely, you have the freedom to try new things and find the most compelling formats for your audience.

 Of course, video offers a lot of room for creativity as well, but podcasting is typically more cost-effective.

 3. You don’t have to break the bank.

 Speaking of being cost-effective, your podcast doesn’t need to be an overwhelmingly expensive undertaking.
 Sure, there are plenty of people who invest a lot into their podcasts, but it’s not always a necessity—especially when you’re just getting started.